noizwaves/merge-queue/BACKLOG.md

 1.  fire and forget PRs
 1.  dequeue a PR

-1. Reset all statuses on a PR when it's SHA is updated (`Domain.fs:267`)
+1. Update the UpdateStatus workflow to accept a single status (instead of many)
     -   handle new edge case when only 1 of many statuses has returned success and others have not returned

 **Spike**